 Now that Phil Spector has been found guilty of murdering Lana Clarkson in his “Pyrenees Castle” in Alhambra, California, he is reportedly prepared to sell it to pay for his appeal.

-I had seen the exterior photos of his house before, and read that it was built in 1926 as a replica of a real French chateau.
+I had seen the exterior photos of his house before and had read that it was built in 1926 as a replica of a real French chateau.
 European artisans were even brought over to complete it in style.
-So imagine my surprise when I saw the interior photos on Curbed recently, and this is what it looks like inside:
+So let’s just say I was surprised by the state of the interiors.

 I don’t even want to know what that is on the floor in front of the dog kennels (poor pups):

 Phil Spector’s Pyrenees Castle is back on the market for $5.5 million.

 For all the photos and information about the current listing, visit Variety.

 Even before he shot Lana Clarkson in the entry hall, Spector’s castle had been rumored to be haunted.
 One woman who grew up in the area says that she and her friends would dare each other to run up to the house and touch it, and she only had the nerve to do it once!